 Jet is a motion across the formation with the ball being snapped just before the player reaches the quarterback.
 This allows for players to perform outside run plays while already at full speed at the snap of the ball.
 This is also known as “Fly” motion in some terminology, especially out of the Wing-T.

-Across motion is very similar to “Jet”.
+Across motion is very similar to “Jet.”
 The main difference is that the ball is snapped after the player crosses to the other side of the formation.

 Glide is a motion by a player in an original outside alignment towards the ball.
 The ball is snapped once the player is in the area of about halfway to the last attached player (or the end man on the line).
-This allows for momentum and speed into a crossing route, quick change of direction into an out breaking route, or the ability to seal the outside on a run block.
+This allows for momentum and speed into a crossing route, quick change of direction into an out-breaking route, or the ability to seal the outside on a run block.

-This is a motion into the backfield by a player from an outside alignment.
+This is a move into the backfield by a player from an outside alignment.
 There is usually a destination tag or word associated with this motion to tell the player where they are supposed to end up at the snap of the ball.
-For example, gun, wing, or pistol could all be destinations for players using “In” motion.
+For example, a gun, wing, or pistol could all be destinations for players using “In” motion.